We know that working for yourself, or being in that place where you want to work for yourself, can be a pretty lonely place.

 We are on a mission to change that.

-We are also on a mission to start a conversation about stress and mental health amongst this huge hidden workforce of women, who are contributing massively to the Global Economy from their kitchen tables.
+In 2018, we were on a mission to start a conversation about stress and mental health amongst this huge hidden workforce of women, who are contributing massively to the Global Economy from their kitchen tables.
 Because there is NO occupational health department.
 There is no stress policy, or line manager, or guidelines, or charters.
-This is a conversation we’ll be starting at our first GTGLIVE18 happening on 3rd November and we are going to continue championing and campaigning.
+This is a conversation we started at our first GTGLIVE18 on 3rd November in Manchester.